mkdocstrings/griffe/docs/checking.md

 removing a class base is not really an API breakage, depending on our definition of API, since this won't raise immediate errors like `TypeError`.
-The class is here, its members as well: the contract is fullfilled.
+The class is here, its members as well: the contract is fulfilled.
 But developers sometimes rely on the actual bases of a class, so changing them will lead to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.